Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 DeliveryTestingWorkflow

-The dangerous version of AI-assisted development is not the one that fails loudly.
-It is the one that gets to green by quietly lowering the meaning of green.
+The loud failures are easy.
+The dangerous version of AI-assisted development is the one where CI keeps going green because the team quietly lowered the meaning of green.

 Working rule

-Use AI to shorten the path to a correct change, not to negotiate with reality until the CI lights become decorative.
+Use AI to shorten the path to a correct change.
+Stop using it once it starts negotiating with reality.

 Repair loop defaults